 Opening Doors: Race, Conversation, and Song

 Opening Doors is a music and interview series hosted by Alastair Moock and presented in collaboration with the Melrose Unitarian Universalist Church Anti-Racism Team.
-The series features top national and largely BIPOC talent playing music and discussing issues related to diversity, equity and inclusion –– within the music industry and beyond.
+The series features top national and largely BIPOC talent playing music and discussing issues related to diversity, equity and inclusion.
 Guest musicians are paid a guarantee by the church and, additionally, split online donations with an advocacy/charity organization of their choice.
 Shows stream live on Facebook and YouTube.

 Alastair Moock is a Boston Music Awards-nominated singer-songwriter, a 2013 Grammy nominee for children’s music, and a well-travelled performer, speaker, and educator for all ages.
-Moock is also a frequent contributor to NPR’s Cognoscenti blog, where his most recent piece speaks to a year of re-examination around allyship, advocacy, and his decision to decline a second Grammy nomination.
-Moock was inspired to create Opening Doors by his new collaborative education program with performer Reggie Harris around race, music, and history.
-The fruitful conversations he and Reggie have had with kids through the program made Moock think there was room for similar exploration in in the adult realm.
+Moock is also a contributor to NPR’s Cognoscenti blog, where one of his pieces speaks to a year of re-examination around allyship, advocacy, and his decision to decline a second Grammy nomination in 2020.
+Moock was inspired to create Opening Doors by his collaborative educational program with performer Reggie Harris around race, music, and history.
+The fruitful conversations that he and Reggie have with kids through the program prompted Moock to engage in similar exploration in the adult realm.

-Moock’s second pair of guests are Dan and Claudia Zanes.
-Dan, a founder of the seminal Boston-based ‘80s rock band, The Del Fuegos, went on to launch a solo career in which he emerged as “the Gold Standard in kid’s music” (NPR).
+Dan Zanes, a co-founder of the seminal Boston-based ‘80s rock band The Del Fuegos, went on to launch a solo career as “the Gold Standard in kid’s music” (NPR).
 He’s also a co-founder of Constructive White Conversations, an anti-racist White affinity group based in New York.
 In 2016, when Dan met Haitian-American jazz vocalist and music therapist, Claudia Eliaza, he not only found a new performing partner, but a new life partner as well.
 The two now travel the world together, performing for families and continuing to set the bar for the genre.
 The Zanes will donate half of the online proceeds of their show to the Black Church Food Security Network.